cbodtorf/moviola/README.md

 ## Get Started
 To run this project we will need to:

-1. `npm ci` to install dependencies
+1. `yarn` to install dependencies
-2. `npm run start` to run our dev servers
+2. `yarn start` to run our dev servers
 3. Open a browser and navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Design